wesbos/mathl33t/readme.md

 # Mathl33t

 A 3D world math game that isn't very good.
 Obnoxiously vibe coded with AI.
+You can see the prompts in prompts.html

 You can play it at [https://mathl33t.com](mathl33t.com)